 This course provides an interdisciplinary analysis of the forces which shaped the historical and contemporary experiences of African Americans, as well as the development and functioning of selected African American social institutions.
-Prerequisites: Exit or exemption from Learning Support English.
+Prerequisites: Registration permitted with ENGL 0999 and ENGL 1101 or Exit or exemption from Learning Support English.